-Today, along with his passion for developing good trail and recreational horses, Larry serves as a Recreational Advisor for the American Quarter Horse Ass’n and as a member of the AQHA Recreational Program Committee.
-Larry spends a lot of time facilitating trail rides, workshops and clinics centered on building partnerships through recreational riding and the AQHA Trail Challenge program.
-The latter of which has been endorsed by the University of Nebraska Extension Service for the State’s 4H Equine Program, a great program that encompasses all breeds of the equine world.
+Today, along with his passion for developing good trail and recreational horses, Larry serves as a Recreational Advisor for the American Quarter Horse Ass’n and as a past member and chair of AQHA's Recreational Program Committee.
+Larry spends a lot of time facilitating trail rides, workshops and clinics centered on building partnerships through recreational riding.
+The latter of which was endorsed by the University of Nebraska Extension Service for the State’s 4H Equine Program, a great program that encompasses all breeds of the equine world.
 Larry also serves on the Nebraska Quarter Horse Board and as that association’s Recreational Committee Chair.

 Building a Partnership

 The Equine Challenge

 This site is geared toward the recreational rider, young and old, the ladies as well as the men, with an emphasis on improving the horse and rider partnership, and their ability to work as a team.
 Do you trust your equine partner?
 Does your equine partner trust you?